JustinBrow/Scripts/README.md

 Put-Registry - Rolls `New-Item`, `NewItemProperty`, and `Set-ItemProperty` into one function.
 Report-PSTFiles - Sends a report of PST files found to the help desk.
 Report-RDSHDisallowedLogins - Send an email to the help desk with a list of RDSH servers not enabled for logins.
 wtsapi - Use the wtsapi from PowerShell
+FSLogix - How to work with FSLogix profiles programatically

 ## Batch
 ele.bat - Self-elevating batch script.